JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/documentation_provider.md

 it would be nice if <emphasis>Quick Documentation</emphasis> worked no matter where your cursor was positioned in the string as long as the string contained a Simple property.
 Inside a Simple file, the situation is similar, and calling <ui-path>View | Quick Documentation</ui-path> only works when the cursor is positioned on the key.

-Please refer to the Addendum below, which explains how to improve on this situation by additionally overriding `getCustomDocumentationElement()` method.
+Refer to the [Addendum](#addendum) below, which explains how to improve on this situation by additionally overriding `getCustomDocumentationElement()` method.

 ## Extract Documentation Comments from Key/Value Definitions